Fire

 Take steps to reduce your risk of exposure to the virus.

-Ukraine reported an outbreak of polio in October 2021.
+Ukraine’s last reported outbreak of polio was in October 2021.
+The outbreak was officially closed by the World Health Organization in September 2023.
 Due to low vaccination rates in Ukraine, polio poses a serious risk to young children.

 Check your polio (World Health Organization) vaccinations are up to date before you travel.
 You may need a booster dose.